Horizons-Games/Axolotl-Engine/README.md

 - Play/Pause controller

 **Shortcuts**
+- Q / W / E on scene window to change operation type of the gizmos.
 - Ctrl + C to copy
 - Ctrl + V to paste
 - Ctrl + S to save